LinkedIn Industry List 2026: All 434 Industries (Complete V2 Update)

 Anandi

-LinkedIn now offers 434 industry options for your profile — a major expansion from the legacy 149 categories.
+LinkedIn now offers 434 industry options for your profile — a major expansion from the legacy 149 categories, and the most comprehensive view of all LinkedIn industry options ever made available on the platform.
 LinkedIn's V2 industry update introduced a hierarchical system with up to six levels deep: 20 first-level industries, 145 second-level, 227 third-level, 37 fourth-level, 4 fifth-level, and 1 sixth-level industry.
 Choosing the right industry affects who finds you in search, what job recommendations you receive, and which professionals see your content.
+As of April 2026, LinkedIn's search algorithm places increased weight on industry matching when surfacing profiles in recruiter and Sales Navigator searches—so picking from the full set of all LinkedIn industry options matters more than ever.

 According to LinkedIn's Help Center and Microsoft Learn's Industry Codes V2 documentation, the new system aligns with the American Industry Classification System, making it easier to integrate with CRM systems and marketing tools.
 Profiles without industry categories receive 73% fewer profile views, making this selection critical for professional visibility.